 Opening Up the River (OUR) Douglas Project is the first major project the Ribble Rivers Trust will deliver on the River Douglas Catchment.
 The project aims to create a healthier river environment by facilitating fish passage between Gathurst and Horwich.
+The project is being delivered with our partner Groundwork Cheshire, Lancashire and Merseyside who are hosts for the Douglas Catchment Partnership, who act as the Steering Group for the project.

 The project will achieve its aims through reconnecting river habitat resulting in a river environment that will support greater abundance and diversity of fish, invertebrates, bird and mammals.
 Through improving one of the major rivers within Lancashire’s unique landscape the project aims to also raise awareness of the river and its biodiversity, with the enhanced blue space benefitting people as well as wildlife.